litmuschaos/litmus-helm/charts/litmus/README.md

 ## Upgrading Chart

+### From 2.15.8 -> Above

+We moved ingress path config from `ingress.host.paths.backend` to `ingress.host.backend.path` and from `ingress.host.paths.frontend` to `ingress.host.backend.frontend`.
+You need to move your values to the correspondent options and upgrade as usual.

 ### From 2.13.0 -> 2.13.1 or 2.13.0 -> Above

 We separated service configuration from `portal.server.service` to `portal.server.graphqlServer.service` and `portal.server.authServer.service`.
 You need to move your values to the correspondent options and upgrade as usual.